Experienced New Jersey Sexual Harassment Lawyers

 - If the harassment continues, inform your manager and consult your employee handbook for information about formal complaints.

 - Consult a New Jersey sexual harassment lawyer.

 Retaliation After Sexual Harassment in the Workplace

 Employees should not have to fear speaking out against harassment.
 It is illegal for any employer to terminate, discipline, or otherwise retaliate against an employee who reports, complains, files a charge, or participates in an investigation regarding sexual harassment.
 This applies to both internal and EEOC claims.
-If you complained about harassment and were fired, denied privileges, or demoted as a result, you may be able to file a separate retaliation charge.
+If you complained about harassment and were fired, denied privileges, or demoted as a result, you may be able to file a separate sexual harassment retaliation charge.